mbrodt/sapper-portfolio/src/routes/blog/posts/static-vs-client-server-rendering.md

 ![Static site generation](post_images/ssg.png)

 One of the main advantages of SSG is performance.
 Since the server only has to generate the pages once, it saves a lot of time and computation power.
 It also means that the page can be returned back to the user right away, resulting in speedier page loads and a better experience for the user - both on the initial request, but also on each subsequent route navigation.

+Since SSG results in static files, it also has the advantage of being deployable to a CDN.
+A CDN is a network of servers spread out across the world, meaning your files can be served more quickly to users anywhere.

-And, like with SSR, it's great for SEO since Google's crawler will get the complete HTML document to index.
+And finally, like with SSR, SSG is great for SEO since Google's crawler will get the complete HTML document to index.

 The major downside to SSG is that we can't rely on pages always having the exact same data.
 If you think of a website like Facebook, where each user request to facebook.com will need to return a completely unique view based on that users interests, friends, follows etc - SSG is not a good match.